sharvaritarte/Weather_App/README.md

 Libraries: Retrofit, Gson, Lottie Animation, Material Design Components

-Installation
+⚡ Installation

 Clone the repository:

 git clone <repository_url>

-Open the project in Android Studio.
+Open the project in Android Studio

-Add your OpenWeatherMap API key in the API configuration.
+Add your OpenWeatherMap API key

-Build and run the app on an emulator or physical device.
+Build and run on an emulator or physical device

-How It Works
+🧩 How It Works

-Fetches weather data using Retrofit from OpenWeatherMap API.
+Fetches weather data using Retrofit from OpenWeatherMap API

-Parses JSON response to extract temperature, humidity, wind speed, sunrise/sunset, and condition.
+Parses JSON response to extract temperature, humidity, wind speed, sunrise/sunset, and condition

-Updates UI dynamically, including Lottie animations and backgrounds, based on weather condition.
+Updates UI dynamically, including Lottie animations and backgrounds based on weather condition

-Users can search for cities to get real-time updates.
+Users can search for cities to get real-time updates

-Learnings
+📚 Learnings

-Hands-on experience in Android development with Kotlin.
+Hands-on experience in Android development with Kotlin

-Implemented API integration, asynchronous data handling, and state management.
+Implemented API integration, asynchronous data handling, and state management

-Learned Lottie animations and dynamic UI updates to enhance user experience.
+Learned Lottie animations and dynamic UI updates

-Gained experience in JSON parsing, Retrofit, and building responsive mobile apps.
+Gained experience in JSON parsing, Retrofit, and building responsive mobile apps

-Future Enhancements
+🚀 Future Enhancements

-Add hourly and weekly forecasts.
+Add hourly and weekly forecasts

-Implement weather alerts and notifications.
+Implement weather alerts and notifications

-Include AI-based suggestions for clothing or travel based on weather.
+Include AI-based suggestions for clothing or travel based on weather

-Add offline caching for recently searched cities.
+Add offline caching for recently searched cities